 Postdocs must file a grievance within 30 business days of the alleged action or event that formed the basis of the grievable issue.
 Postdocs who need more time to file a grievance can request an extension of up to five (5) business days with the Assistant Dean prior to the 30-day time frame for just cause.
 The Assistant Dean reserves the right to grant or deny the 5-day extension based on the circumstances of the situation and justification provided.

 4.1.2.
-If a postdoc raises allegations of discrimination, harassment, or retaliation (violation of NCSU POL 04.25.05 – Equal Opportunity and Non-Discrimination Policy), the allegations will be referred to the OIED for review (if one has not already been performed).
-The grievance will not proceed through the formal process outlined here until OIED has notified the Assistant Dean of its decision regarding a violation of NCSU POL 04.25.05.
-If such a violation of NCSU POL 04.25.05 has occurred, OIED will proceed with handling the grievance (see section 3 above).
+If a postdoc raises allegations of discrimination, harassment, or retaliation (violation of NCSU POL 04.25.05 – Equal Opportunity, Non-Discrimination and Affirmative Action Policy OR NCSU POL 04.25.07 – Title IX Sexual Harassment Policy), the allegations will be referred to the OIED for review.
+The grievance will not proceed through the formal process outlined in 4.1 until OIED has notified the Assistant Dean of a determination as to whether a policy violation was substantiated.
+As noted under Section 3.1, the OIED will proceed with the complaint under the respective procedures (NCSU REG 04.25.02 and NCSU REG 04.25.08).

 4.1.3.
-The Assistant Dean will notify the respondent of the grievance within five (5) business days of receiving it.
+If the complaint does not allege discrimination, harassment, or retaliation, the Assistant Dean will notify the respondent of the grievance within five (5) business days of receiving it.
 The respondent will have ten (10) business days to file a written response to the grievance with the Assistant Dean.

 4.1.4.
 The Assistant Dean will offer mediation services to resolve the issue informally if mediation has not already been attempted.
 All individuals must agree to the mediation process.
 If one or both individuals decline mediation or mediation does not resolve the dispute, the Assistant Dean will forward the grievance and response to the supervisor of the respondent, usually the academic Department Head.